by John Jordan

 Sales and operations planning (SOP) allows you to enter a sales plan, convert it to a production plan, and transfer the plan to long-term planning.

 S&OP is slowly being replaced by SAP Integrated Business Planning for Supply Chain (SAP IBP), which supports all S&OP features.
-S&OP is intended as a bridge or interim solution, which allows you a smooth transition from SAP ERP to on-premise SAP S/4HANA and SAP IBP.
-See SAP Note 2268064 for details.
+S&OP is intended as a bridge or interim solution that allows a smooth transition from SAP ERP to on-premise SAP S/4HANA and SAP IBP.
+Please take a look at SAP Note 2268064 for details.

 SAP Fiori